Ill Na Na

 Ill Na Na is the debut studio album by American rapper Foxy Brown.
-It was released by Def Jam Recordings on November 19, 1996, and reissued on September 29, 1997, in the UK with an additional song "Big Bad Mamma".
-Brown began working on the album after being discovered by the production team Trackmasters and appearing on a number of singles by other artists, such as LL Cool J, Case and Jay-Z. The immediate success of the singles led to a bidding war at the beginning of 1996, and in March, Def Jam Recordings won and signed the then 17-year-old rapper to the label.
-Mostly produced by Trackmasters, Ill Na Na features guest appearances from Blackstreet, Havoc, Method Man, Kid Capri and Jay-Z. Lyrically, the album mainly focuses on themes of fashion, sex and mafia.
+It was released by Def Jam Recordings on November 19, 1996 in the United States.
+Recorded between 1995 and 1996, the album was primarily produced by the Trackmasters and features guest appearances from Blackstreet, Havoc, Method Man, Kid Capri, and Jay-Z. Lyrically, it centers on themes of fashion, sex, and the mafia, showcasing Brown's confident and seductive delivery over sleek, contemporary production.

-Ill Na Na debuted at number seven on the Billboard 200 with 128,000 copies sold in its first week.
-It has sold over a 1.4 million copies and was certified platinum by the Recording Industry Association of America (RIAA).
-The album also includes other certifications such as; Gold in Music Canada (MC) for selling over 50,000 and Silver in British Phonographic Industry (BPI) for selling over 60,000.
+Ill Na Na was praised for Brown's confident, seductive delivery and charisma, though some critics noted repetitive freestyles.
+Commercially, the album debuted at number seven on the US Billboard 200, selling 128,000 copies in its first week, and has since sold over 1.4 million copies in the United States, earning a platinum certification from the Recording Industry Association of America (RIAA).
+It also received a gold certification in Canada and a silver certification for over 60,000 copies sold in the United Kingdom.